eric2523/Schopenhauer/README.md

 - Successfully upload a sound file
 - User can see sound files uploaded
 - User can play the sound file uploaded
-- Playing songs with progress bar with continuous play

 ### 5. CRUD for Visualizers

 - Have template visualizer/Wave forms
 - User can select template visualizers
 - User can save the interactive visualizers they created
-- User can share

 ### 6. User Profile Page

-- User can follow and like other users
+- User can follow other users
 - User can view user information
 - User can edit user information